clo4/datapacks/afk/README.md

 ---

+### Function tags

+#### `#afk:away`

+**Added in version 1.0**

+This function tag is executed as the player that has gone AFK when they receive their `afk` tag.
+This is guaranteed to be called after the player has been tagged as `afk` and after their `afk.ticks` value has reached the threshold.

+This is not guaranteed to be executed only once per player before `#afk:back` is executed, as if the `afk` tag is removed by another player without altering the `afk.ticks` value, they will be tagged again and this function tag will be called.
+As such, functions registered to this tag should be idempotent - that is, multiple executions should not stack side effects.

+#### `#afk:back`

+**Added in version 1.0**

+This funcitoen tag is executed as the player that has stopped being AFK when their `afk` tag is removed.
+This is guaranteed to be called after the `afk` tag has been removed, and before the player's `afk.ticks` value has been reset to 0.

+If side effects are applied from `#afk:away`, this function tag allows you to revert them as it is guaranteed to be called for every player that goes AFK.
+It is not guaranteed to be executed during the same "play session", i.e. the player may have logged out and logged back in.
+(To detect this, see the scoreboard objective `afk.left_game`).

+---

 ### Scoreboard objectives

 #### `afk`

+**Added in version 1.2**

 Trigger scoreboard that allows players to manually become AFK, if enabled by a server operator.